RetroPie/RetroPie-Docs/docs/Doom.md

 nano /home/pi/RetroPie/roms/ports/Batman\ Doom.sh
 ```

-Add the following to it's contents.
+The nano text editor will open, where you will now add the following to the text edit field.
 It's the same as Doom 2 script but it points to the Doom 2 IWAD in the batman folder instead.

 ```shell
 #!/bin/bash
 /opt/retropie/supplementary/runcommand/runcommand.sh 0 "/opt/retropie/emulators/retroarch/bin/retroarch -L /opt/retropie/libretrocores/lr-prboom/prboom_libretro.so --config /opt/retropie/configs/ports/doom/retroarch.cfg /home/pi/RetroPie/roms/doom/batman/doom2.wad" "lr-prboom"
 ```
-press 'ctrl+o' to save and 'enter' to confirm.
+press 'ctrl+o' to save, 'enter' to confirm and 'ctrl+x' to exit out of the nano text editor.

-Setting the proper file permissions for the script with:
+Set the proper file permissions for the script with:

 ```
 chmod 0755 "/home/pi/RetroPie/roms/ports/Batman\ Doom.sh"